How an application gateway works

 An application gateway inserts four additional headers to all requests before it forwards the requests to the backend.
 These headers are x-forwarded-for, x-forwarded-proto, x-forwarded-port, and x-original-host.
 The format for x-forwarded-for header is a comma-separated list of IP:port.

 The valid values for x-forwarded-proto are HTTP or HTTPS.
 X-forwarded-port specifies the port where the request reached the application gateway.
 X-original-host header contains the original host header with which the request arrived.
 This header is useful in Azure website integration, where the incoming host header is modified before traffic is routed to the backend.
 If session affinity is enabled as an option, then it adds a gateway-managed affinity cookie.

-You can configure application gateway to modify headers by using Rewrite HTTP headers or to modify the URI path by using a path-override setting.
+You can configure application gateway to modify request and response headers and URL by using Rewrite HTTP headers and URL or to modify the URI path by using a path-override setting.
 However, unless configured to do so, all incoming requests are proxied to the backend.